10 THINGS COUNCILS CAN DO TO PROMOTE BIODIVERSITY

 This one is really important.
 It’s all well and good making changes that benefit the environment, but if you don’t tell people why what you’re doing is a good thing, they won’t support it.

 I recently saw a Tweet from an employee of a conservation charity that works with a local council complaining of the ignorance of a member of the public that had vandalised a sign noting the collaboration by writing that the council wasted taxpayer money cutting down trees.

-Now, what had actually happened in this area was that the council had worked with the charity to carry out coppicing - a woodland management practice that aims to replicate the work of our lost landscape architects by cutting some trees near their base to create open space and encourage new growth - for the benefit of biodiversity.
+What had actually happened in this area was that the council had carried out coppicing - a woodland management practice that aims to replicate the work of our lost landscape architects by cutting some trees near their base to create open space and encourage new growth - for the benefit of biodiversity.
 So yes, the graffito was wrong in that respect - but how can we expect people to know otherwise, if we don’t tell them?

 Not everyone has the time or the inclination to read widely on the topic and, even if they do, the field of conservation is huge - it’s entirely possible even for seasoned conservationists to misinterpret things they see.

 If we’re doing something in a landscape for the benefit of biodiversity, we should tell people.

 Signage doesn’t have to be big and unsightly - you could install a small sign with a brief description of the work and its benefit, and include a website, QR or social media handle that members of the public can visit for more information.
 You can also spread information in the local area on social media, by email, and on the council’s main website to raise general as well as location-specific awareness of measures or changes that the public might see that are in the name of biodiversity.

 A change in the approach of local councils to the management of our shared spaces is well overdue.

 What do you think of this list?
 Are there any more changes you’d add that you’d like to see local councils making?

 I’d love to hear from you!
 You can find me on socials using the links at the bottom of the page.
 Let's talk about how we can improve our shared spaces.